chardso/Rosemary-growing/README.md

 The flowers are small and pale blue to deep blue.

 Much of the volatile essential oils reside in their calyces.

+CLIMATIC REQUIREMENTS.

+1.temperature

+ It grows well at day temperature of 20 to 25°c

+ It is very adaptable and is grown in almost all regions.